benjohansen/Websockets-in-Max/README.md

     ```javascript
     const serverURL = "wss://YOUR-GLITCH-PROJECT-NAME.glitch.me";
     ```
+12. note the URL of the space by clicking on the "share" button in the top right of the preview view
-12. you are done with the web client! ... move on installing the
+13. you are done with the web client! ... move on installing the

 <p>&nbsp;</p>